syncfusion-content/javascript-docs/js/MediaPlayer/Behavior-settings.md

 ## Poster

 You can add media poster for each file in the source object using the  **posterUrl**.
-This will be shown in playlist thumbnail and in player for Audio files.
+This will be shown in play list thumbnail and in player for Audio files.
 Set the **showPoster** property to show or hide the poster, it is true by default.

 {% highlight html %}